Pollyanna poster

 The inciting incident occurs at 16 minutes when Pollyanna sneaks out of the house to explore the town on her own, defying Aunt Polly's strict rules.
 This act of independence sets her on a collision course with the town's rigid social order..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Pollyanna actively chooses to bring the glad game to the entire town, starting with convincing Reverend Ford to change his preaching style.
+This demonstrates the protagonist's commitment to Pollyanna actively chooses to bring the glad game to the entire town, starting with convincing Reverend Ford to change his preaching style.
 She commits to transforming Harrington rather than simply surviving in it., moving from reaction to action.

 The Collapse moment at 101 minutes (75% through) represents the emotional nadir.
 Here, Pollyanna falls from the tree outside her window while trying to sneak out.
 She suffers severe spinal injuries and the doctor says she may never walk again.
-The girl who brought joy to everyone loses her ability to play the glad game., illustrates the protagonist at their lowest point.
+The girl who brought joy to everyone loses her ability to play the glad game., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 108 minutes initiates the final act resolution at 80% of the runtime.
 The entire town gathers outside Aunt Polly's house in a spontaneous show of love for Pollyanna, bringing gifts and testimonies of how she changed their lives.
 This outpouring shows Aunt Polly what truly matters and gives Pollyanna hope.
 Synthesis of the glad game's true power., demonstrating the transformation achieved throughout the journey.